getbouncer/apidocs/bouncer-scan/verifying-high-risk-cards/web-integration-guide.md

 bouncerCardScan.getConfig().runVerifyPipeline = true;
 ```

 Once you're ready to scan, call the `BouncerCardScan.scanCard` method and provide callback methods for the success and canceled cases.
+API keys can be created through the [Bouncer API console](https://api.getbouncer.com/console).

 ### Example